Docs

 - Favorites are activity-aware and sync via standard KDE sync mechanisms if configured.

-- AppGrid does not share favorites with Kickoff or Kicker — each launcher uses its own client namespace (the convention KDE-shipped launchers already follow).
+- AppGrid does not share favorites with Kickoff or Kicker — those use their own client id (

 Upgrading from an earlier version?
 See the migration notes.